-- 23. PNM shall not resign as servicer except upon either (a) a determination by PNM that the performance of its duties under as servicer shall no longer be permissible under applicable law, or (b) satisfaction of the following: (i) receipt of confirmation that such action will not result in a suspension, reduction or withdrawal of the then current ratings on any of the Energy Transition Bonds and (ii) the Commission shall have approved of such resignation.
+23. PNM shall not resign as servicer except upon either (a) a determination by PNM that the performance of its duties under as servicer shall no longer be permissible under applicable law, or (b) satisfaction of the following: (i) receipt of confirmation that such action will not result in a suspension, reduction or withdrawal of the then current ratings on any of the Energy Transition Bonds and (ii) the Commission shall have approved of such resignation.
 Upon the occurrence of an event of default under the Servicing Agreement relating to the servicer's performance of its servicing functions with respect to the Energy Transition Charges, the Indenture Trustee may replace PNM as the servicer in accordance with the terms of the Servicing Agreement.
 If the servicing fee of the replacement servicer will exceed the applicable maximum servicing fee specified herein, the appointment of such replacement servicer will not be effective until (i) the date the Commission approves the appointment of such replacement servicer or (ii) if the Commission does not act to either approve or disapprove the appointment, the date which is 45 days after notice of appointment of the replacement servicer is provided to the Commission.
-No entity may replace PNM as the servicer in any of its servicing functions with respect to the Energy Transition Charges and the Energy Transition Property authorized by this Financing Order, if the replacement would cause any of the then-current credit ratings of the Energy Transition Bonds to be suspended, withdrawn or downgraded. - 24.
-The servicer shall remit collections (or estimated amounts of collections) of the Energy Transition Charges to the SPE or the Indenture Trustee for the SPE's account on each business day. - 25.
+No entity may replace PNM as the servicer in any of its servicing functions with respect to the Energy Transition Charges and the Energy Transition Property authorized by this Financing Order, if the replacement would cause any of the then-current credit ratings of the Energy Transition Bonds to be suspended, withdrawn or downgraded.

+- 24. The servicer shall remit collections (or estimated amounts of collections) of the Energy Transition Charges to the SPE or the Indenture Trustee for the SPE's account on each business day. - 25.
 In the event a customer of PNM does not pay the full amount of any bill that includes Energy Transition Charges, such partial payments shall be allocated in accordance with applicable Commission requirements and any other requirements of applicable law.
 Following the issuance of any Energy Transition Bonds, for amounts billed on the same date, charges shall be credited based on a priority waterfall, with late payment charges being credited first, Energy Transition Charges being credited second, and other charges being credited thereafter in the priority waterfall.
-If more than one series of energy transition bonds are outstanding, partial payments allocable to energy transition charges shall be allocated pro rata based upon the amount of energy transition charges owing with respect to each series.8

-- 26. PNM shall be entitled to receive an administration fee for its performance of administration duties for the SPE under the Administration Agreement, provided that the aggregate annual administration fee payable to PNM (or any of its affiliates) while serving as administrator for the SPE shall be \$50,000 per year plus out-of-pocket expenses. - 27.
+If more than one series of energy transition bonds are outstanding, partial payments allocable to energy transition charges shall be allocated pro rata based upon the amount of energy transition charges owing with respect to each series. - 26.
+PNM shall be entitled to receive an administration fee for its performance of administration duties for the SPE under the Administration Agreement, provided that the aggregate annual administration fee payable to PNM (or any of its affiliates) while serving as administrator for the SPE shall be \$50,000 per year plus out-of-pocket expenses. - 27.
 The servicing and administration fees collected by PNM (or any affiliate of PNM) acting as servicer or administrator under the Servicing Agreement or the Administration Agreement, respectively, shall be included in PNM's cost of service.
-The expenses incurred by PNM (or any affiliate of PNM) to perform obligations under the Servicing Agreement or Administration Agreement not otherwise recovered through the Energy Transition Charges shall be included in PNM's cost of service. - 28.
-PNM has the continuing, irrevocable right to cause the issuance of the Energy Transition Bonds in one or more series in accordance with the terms of this Financing Order. - 29.
-PNM shall provide the Commission with a copy of each registration statement, prospectus, Current Report on Form 8-K or other filing made with the SEC in connection with any issuance or proposed issuance of the Energy Transition Bonds within 5 business days following the date of such filing with the SEC.
+The expenses incurred by PNM (or any affiliate of PNM) to perform obligations under the Servicing Agreement or Administration Agreement not otherwise recovered through the Energy Transition Charges shall be included in PNM's cost of service.

-8 See the footnote to Findings of Fact paragraph 41 above.
+&lt;sup>8 See the footnote to Findings of Fact paragraph 41 above.